sguillory6/aws-infrastructure-templates/README.md

 ### Route53 Outputs

-After the Route53 stack has been generated, you will have the following outputs available for use in other cloudformation templates.
+After the Route53 stack has been generated, you will have the following outputs available for use in other CloudFormation templates.
-`route53-stack-name` indicates that the export key will start with the name that was given to route53 stack.
+`route53-stack-name` indicates that the export key will start with the name that was given to the Route53 stack.

 | Output Key | Export Key | Description |
 |------------|------------|-------------|